pasamio/noncdn/docs/apis.markdown

   - allow: permit access to the resource
 - status code/message for more details

 Any deny is a hard deny.
 Access checks stop at that point.
 Multiple access checks can be layered.
-The default
+The default is a deny.

 #### /container/get_roles
 - container: Container to validate access